rmmod - Man Page

 Description

-rmmod is a trivial program to remove a module (when module unloading support is provided) from the kernel.
+rmmod is a trivial program to remove a module or a list of modules from the kernel (when module unloading support is provided).
 Most users will want to use modprobe(8) with the -r option instead since it removes unused dependent modules as well.

 Options